cncf/velocity/docs/top30_chart_creation.md

 #### In detail
 Verify [this query](BigQuery/query_20171101_20181101_unlimited.sql) for proper date range.
 If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.

-Run the query on https://bigquery.cloud.google.com/queries/
+Run the query on [BigQuery console](https://bigquery.cloud.google.com/queries/) or use `./BigQuery/query_20171101_20181101_unlimited.sh`.

-Copy the results to a file like 'data/unlimited_output_201611_201710.csv'.
+Copy the results to a file like `data/unlimited_output_20171101_20181101.csv`.
 To do this, first Save as Table, then select the table in your google dataset.
 Next, export it as csv to gs://[BUCKET_NAME]/[FILENAME.CSV], where [BUCKET_NAME] is your Cloud Storage bucket name, and [FILENAME.CSV] is the name of your destination file.
 Then find the file in https://console.cloud.google.com/storage/browser/ and download it (file size is about 70MB).

 Run `analysis.rb` with
 ```